Roel Kuiper: Positions

-After his doctorate in History Kuiper had, besides what is written above, different other positions, like teacher at the MO-teacherseducation History, at the Evangelische Hogeschool in Amersfoort, from 1991 until 1995 he was director of the Association for Reformational Philosophy in Utrecht and in 1995 he succeeded André Rouvoet as director of the Marnix van Sint Aldegonde Stichting, the Scientific Institute of the Reformational Political Federation until 2002.
+After his doctorate in History Kuiper had, besides what is written above, different other positions, such as teacher at the MO-teacherseducation History, at the Evangelische Hogeschool in Amersfoort, from 1991 until 1995 he was director of the Association for Reformational Philosophy in Utrecht and in 1995 he succeeded André Rouvoet as director of the Marnix van Sint Aldegonde Stichting, the Scientific Institute of the Reformational Political Federation until 2002.
 From 2000 until 2002 he was director of the Scientific Institute of the Christian Union, the Groen van Prinsterer Stichting.

-Currently Kuiper is member of the 'Nationale Conventie', a think tank for a revision of the national political system.
+Kuiper was a member of "Nationale Conventie", a think tank for a revision of the national political system.
 This system consists presently of an executive government, a bicameral parliament, the judiciary and the political parties.
-The central question is if changes in that system can contribute to recovery of faith between citizens and government.
+The central question was if changes in that system could contribute to recovery of faith between citizens and government.
+He has also served as a professor specialized in Christian identity at the Theological University of the Reformed Churches.

 The historical, political and philosophical publications by Kuiper are often apologetic by nature, defending the Christian faith in the Netherlands against ongoing secularization.
 Many of his ideas are inspired by Guillaume Groen van Prinsterer, the intellectual father of the Antirevolutionary Party; Kuiper wrote a biography of Groen in 2001.

 Politics

 Kuiper was a Christian Union member of the Senate from 12 June 2007 until 11 June 2019.
 He was also a Senate group leader from 7 June 2011 until 11 June 2019, succeeding Egbert Schuurman.
+Following the party losing two of its five seats in the 2023 general election, Kuiper was tasked with reshaping its vision.
+His assignment included investigating the party's participation in the fourth Rutte cabinet and investigating whether the Christian Union had become too leftist.